51 Things You Didn’t Know About What Makes Your Pet Tick

 Adult dogs are big puppies

 “Dogs, and many domesticated animals, retain more juvenile characteristics throughout their lives than their wild relatives,” says Monique Udell.
 “These include puppy-like physical features, more time spent focused on socializing and play, and a greater variety and frequency of vocalizations as adults.”
 In other words, some of our favorite features of domesticated dogs—floppy ears, big eyes, playful spirits, chattiness—are things that few wolves carry with them to adulthood.
 The same is true for your feline friends: “Cats also show signs of developmental delays, or the retention of juvenile characteristics into adulthood,” Udell says.
-Check out what your favorite dog breeds looked like 100 years ago.

 Your dog does not feel guilt